+Integra develops, manufactures and markets medical devices for use in neuro trauma, neurosurgery, reconstructive surgery and general surgery.
 Our business is organized into product groups and distribution channels.
-Our product groups include implants and other devices for use in the operating room, monitoring systems for the measurement of various parameters in tissue (such as pressure, temperature, and oxygen), hand-held and ultrasonic surgical instruments, and private label products that we manufacture for other medical device companies.
+Our product groups include implants and other devices for use in surgical procedures, monitoring systems for the measurement of various parameters in tissue (such as pressure, temperature and oxygen), hand held and ultrasonic surgical instruments, and private label products that we manufacture for other medical device companies.

-Our distribution channels include a sales organization that we employ to call on neurosurgeons, another employed sales force to call on plastic and reconstructive surgeons, and networks of third-party distributors that we manage.
+Our distribution channels include three sales organizations in the United States: one that we employ to call on neurosurgeons known as our Integra NeuroSciences(TM) sales organization, another employed to call on reconstructive surgeons and a third group that utilizes a network of third-party distributors.
+Internationally, we combine resources across different sales channels in some cases with direct sales organizations in France, Germany, the United Kingdom and the Benelux region.
+Outside of these areas, we operate through a number of distributors that sell our products in over 90 countries.
 We invest substantial resources and management effort to develop our sales organizations, and we believe that we compete very effectively in this aspect of our business.
+We distribute private label products through strategic alliances.

-We manufacture most of the operating room, monitoring and private label products that we sell in various plants located in the United States, Puerto Rico, France, the United Kingdom and Germany.
-We also manufacture the ultrasonic surgical instruments that we sell, but we source most of our hand-held surgical instruments through specialized third-party vendors.
+We manufacture most of the implant, monitoring and private label products that we sell in various plants located in the United States, Puerto Rico, France, the United Kingdom and Germany.
+We also manufacture the ultrasonic surgical instruments and source most of our hand held surgical instruments through specialized third party vendors.

 We believe that we have a particular advantage in the development, manufacture and sale of specialty tissue repair products derived from bovine collagen.
 We develop and build these products in our manufacturing facility in Plainsboro, New Jersey.
-Taken together, these products accounted for approximately 32% of product revenues in the three months ended March 31, 2004 and 2003.
+Taken together, these products accounted for approximately 30% and 31% of total revenues in the three months ended March 31, 2005 and 2004, respectively.

 We manage these multiple product groups and distribution channels on a centralized basis.
-Accordingly, we report our financial results under a single operating segment - the development, manufacturing, and distribution of medical devices.
+Accordingly, we report our financial results under a single operating segment - the development, manufacturing and distribution of medical devices.

-Our objective is to build a customer-focused and profitable medical device company by developing or acquiring innovative medical devices and other products to sell through our sales channels.
-Our strategy therefore entails substantial growth in product revenues both through internal means - through launching new and innovative products and selling existing products more intensively - and by acquiring existing businesses or product lines.
+Our objective is to build a customer focused and profitable medical device company by developing or acquiring innovative medical devices and other products to sell through our sales channels.
+Our strategy therefore entails substantial growth in product revenues both through internal means - through launching new and innovative products and selling existing products more intensively - and by acquiring existing businesses or already successful product lines.

 We aim to achieve this growth in revenues while maintaining strong financial results.
 While we pay attention to any meaningful trend in our financial results, we pay particular attention to measurements that tend to support the view that our profitability can grow for a period of years.
-These measurements include revenue growth from products developed internally or acquired, gross margins on products revenues, which we hope to increase to more than 65% over a period of several years, operating margins, which we hope to increase substantially from the level we reported in 2003, and earnings per fully diluted share of common stock.
+These measurements include revenue growth, derived through acquisitions and products developed internally, gross margins on products revenues, which we hope to increase to more than 65% over a period of several years, operating margins, which we hope to continually expand on as we leverage our existing infrastructure, and earnings per fully diluted share of common stock.